America's Red and Blue Judges

 That dissonance, however, seems particularly marked this fall.
 Not since the New Deal crisis of 1937 has the Supreme Court been so clearly revealed to the world as fully enmeshed in the rankest partisan politics.
 There seems little prospect of disengagement any time soon.

-The Supreme Court that will address these issues, however, seems to me a different creature than the court I have alternately loved, and hated, for nearly half a century.
+The Supreme Court that will address these issues, however, seems to me a different creature than the Court I have alternately loved, and hated, for nearly half a century.

-It has been a long glide path from the exalted place the court once held in the American mind; but we may at last have arrived at a place where it is simply another cog in the partisan-industrial, as “neutral” as the White House press room or the Democratic Governors Conference.
+It has been a long glide path from the exalted place the Court once held in the American mind; but we may at last have arrived at a place where it is simply another cog in the partisan-industrial complex, as “neutral” as the White House press room or the Democratic Governors Conference.
 I find myself fighting the impulse to identify the justice, like a member of Congress, with a partisan parenthetical on first reference.

-As a Southerner growing up in the autumn of segregation, many of my first childhood memories were of adults discussing the court.
+As a Southerner growing up in the autumn of segregation, many of my first childhood memories were of adults discussing the Court.
 Many white adults hated and feared it; many African Americans revered it.
 But nobody thought of the Court as a party instrument.
 Some judicial liberals—such as Chief Justice Earl Warren and Justice William Brennan—were Republican appointees; some conservatives—like Justices Felix Frankfurter and Byron White—had been chosen by Democratic presidents.
 The Court’s decisions were sometimes exhilarating (I think of New York Times v.
 Sullivan, the key press-freedom case, and United States v.
 United States District Court, which rebuked President Richard Nixon’s claim of unlimited power to order warrantless wiretaps), and they were sometimes appalling (Buckley v.
-Valeo, the first campaign finance case, started the law on the road to Citizens United; McCleskey v.
+Valeo, the first campaign-finance case, started the law on the road to Citizens United; McCleskey v.
 Kemp concluded that overwhelming statistical evidence of racist application was simply irrelevant to the law of the death penalty).

 None of them seemed like the triumph of one party.

 Everyone knows, and always has known, that politics plays a role in shaping the courts.
 The old street definition of a federal judge is a lawyer who knows a politician.
-During the New Deal, the liberal wing of the Democratic party, led by President Franklin Roosevelt, mounted a sharp attack on the court’s independence.
+During the New Deal, the liberal wing of the Democratic party, led by President Franklin Roosevelt, mounted a sharp attack on the Court’s independence.
 Roosevelt proposed a “Judicial Procedures Reform” bill that, he said, would “infuse new blood into all our Courts,” allowing him to appoint up to six new “judges who will bring to the Courts a present-day sense of the Constitution.”

 The Roosevelt plan was rejected by Congress, and its failure marked a sharp turn in FDR’s power in Congress.
 Though he reshaped the courts by appointment, never again did he, or any other political leader, seek the power to remake the institution itself along partisan lines.